dxartist/dxartist.github.io/_posts/2014-10-12-Quick-Cognizant.md

 3. Back button directly exits the user from the app ( navigation should be sorted out)

-Those who want to help me with this, please contact me by clicking on the icon on the footer.
+Those who want to help me with this, please contact me by clicking on the icon on the top-right corner.